We will only notify the newest and revelant news to you.

-The rates (in 2013) for corporate income tax are as follows:
+The Dutch income tax rates (in 2013) are as follows:

 The tax year is the same as the calendar year: from January 1 to December 31.
 Corporate income tax returns must be filed with the tax office before July 1 of the following year.
 For example, the 2013 tax return must be filed before July 1, 2014.